UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/linux-sandboxed-editor.md

 title: Linux Sandboxed Editor
 tagline: Run the Unreal Editor inside a container and interact with it directly from the host system.
 quickstart: "workflows"
-order: 6
+order: 8
 ---

 {% capture _alert_content %}
-- Unreal Engine container image(s) that include both [the Engine Tools and NVIDIA Container Toolkit support](../obtaining-images/image-sources) as well as the X11 runtime libraries
+- An [Unreal Engine development image](../concepts/image-types) with support for [GPU acceleration](../concepts/gpu-acceleration) and a copy of the X11 runtime libraries
-- A [local Linux development environment](../environments/local-linux) configured for running containers via the NVIDIA Container Toolkit and running an X11 server
+- A [local Linux development environment](../environments/local-linux) configured for running containers with GPU acceleration and running an X11 server
 {% endcapture %}
 {% include alerts/required.html content=_alert_content %}